 A walking tour of Middlebury’s public sculpture collection is the perfect way to enjoy one of the most beautiful college campuses in the country and to be inspired by some amazing art.
-And now, if you’re into the social networking thing, you can check in at 10 or more of the artworks via Gowalla or Foursquare and receive a free poster from the Museum Bookstore.
 If you’re in the vicinity of the Mahaney Center for the Arts, then start your tour at the Middlebury College Museum of Art, where you can pick up a spiral bound guide to the collection complete with map, images, and blurbs about each piece.
-You can also download a PDF version of the spiral bound map and guide.

 Friendly reminder: please don't climb or sit on the works of art (with three exceptions: Scott Burton's Bench and Table, Michael Singer's Garden of the Seasons, and Jenny Holzer's Selections from Truisms - these are made to be utilitarian).
 The one-of-a-kind works in the collection are expensive to maintain, and we appreciate your help in ensuring that they will endure for many generations.